 - Murrumbidgee Valley - Hay War Memorial High School.

-The scholarship is tenable in New South Wales, Queensland or the Australian Capital Territory at any tertiary educational institution approved by the committee.
+The scholarship is tenable in any state or territory in Australia, at any tertiary educational institution approved by the committee.
 The aim is to cover costs of tuition, books, examination fees, degree fees, other compulsory fees, living expenses and some travel expenses arising out of the scholar's normal course at any such institution up to an annual amount of $11,500.
 The scholarship does not cover H.E.C.S. fees.

 Note: Subject to the recommendation of the Selection Committee a scholarship may be divided between two students.

 - have completed a full six year secondary school course